charmainecarrharris/RapidRicker/README.md

 For now *RapidRicker* includes 3 functions that work on data for a single stock:

 *  *checkSRData()*: calculates a set of diagnostics for the spawner-recruit data.
-Some apply to the whole series (e.g. the contrast is spawner estimates), while others flag individual observations (e.g. R/S above user-specified plausible upper bound, pointing to a potential data error in either R or S).
+Some apply to the whole series (e.g. the contrast in spawner estimates), while others flag individual observations (e.g. R/S above user-specified plausible upper bound, pointing to a potential data error in either R or S).
 * *calcDetRickerBM()*: fits a simple linear regression to ```log(R/S) ~ S``` and calculates standard biological benchmarks (Smsy, Smax, Seq, Umsy)
 * *testDetRickerBM()*: runs jackknife (drop 1), retrospective (gradually add recent data) or reverse retrospective (gradually drop earlier data) variations of the simple Ricker fit.